-Container Cycle 3 (2020) is made from hundreds of pieces of paper cut from the artist’s old silkscreen prints.
+Container Cycle (2020) is an animation made using paper cut from the artist’s old silkscreen prints.
 The infinity sign/ouroboros of interlocking plastic containers was inspired by the scientist who discovered how to visually represent benzene, a component of plastics, while supposedly daydreaming of the mythical snake eating its own tail.
-The images reference Gulf Coast industry and storm recovery as well as medieval European, Mayan, and Buddhist depictions of time and the cosmos.
+The images reference Gulf Coast industry and storm recovery as well as medieval European, Egyptian, and Buddhist depictions of time and the cosmos.
 The first iteration of this animation was used in the installation Ouroboros (for Kekulé) at Lawndale Art Center in 2019 (see Installations page) and is mentioned in the book Plastic: An Autobiography by Allison Cobb.

 Lyrics and music by Julia Barbosa Landois and Erik Sanden.
-From the album Live Ballast, to be released in Summer 2021.
+From the album Live Ballast, released in 2021 by Bedlamb Records.